ustropics/ustropics/README.rst

 Initial Startup
 ****************

-This will cover the initial construction of virtual environment (env), download django framework, and create new_project directory files
+This will cover the initial construction of virtual environment (env), download django framework, and create new_project directory files.
+Users will have already needed to established a linux-based OS (this tutorial uses Ubuntu on Windows).

 Run Ubuntu.exe